UX/UI • RESEARCH

 To connect people around the world through interactive video sharing

-We wanted our project to directly address the questions we had at the beginning: How do we keep such a prominent brand relevant in this rising technological world and how do we further enhance their mission?
+We wanted our project to directly address the questions we had at the beginning: How do we keep such a prominent brand relevant in this rising technological world and how do further connect people through video sharing?
+We zoned in on a “Virtual Watch Party” feature.

-Before fleshing out the Virtual Chat Room designs, we first had to develop the basics: how do we even display and interact with the holograms?
+Before fleshing out the Virtual Watch Party designs, we first had to develop the basics: how do we even display and interact with the holograms?

 Sketches & Wireframes